security-force-monitor/research-handbook/source/units_identity.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Any name for a unit used in the citation should be entered in this field.
 While the ``name:annotation`` field is only used for a single, most complex value, this field is used for any name a citation uses for a unit.
-Thus this field serves to capture "aliases" of a unit, which also includes any typos or misspellings that may exist in the citation.
+Thus, this field serves to capture "aliases" of a unit, which also includes any typos or misspellings from the citation.

-Ordinal indicators like "2nd" or "10/o" should be entered in this field.
+Ordinal indicators, such as "2nd" or "10/o", should be entered in this field.

 unit:classifications:assertion